softmatterlab/OpticalTweezersTutorial/sec_4_5_statistical_physics/double_well/README.md

 of the residence time in a bistable potential. (d) Probability for well A and (b) probability for well B, for a brownian particle in the bistable optical potential shown in Fig. 22.
 Red curves show the expoential probability function defined by Eq.
 (39), with the mean residence time estimated from the experimental
-data:  A = 3:03 s and B = 0:67 s.
+data: τA = 3.03 s and τB = 0.67 s.
 The probability in wells A and B were estimated with 900 and 1000 crossing events correspondingly.